You just finished reading a fantasy series that has left you reeling.

 At some point, though, like Bilbo as he listened to the dwarves’ song about the Lonely Mountains, you feel pulled out of your cozy bubble into a new and sometimes terrifying world.

 And, like Bilbo, you find you have more courage in you than you thought you had.

 Good thing, too.
 Writing an unforgettable story takes courage.
 No one breaks new ground when they don’t venture beyond what they know.

 How to Write A Fantasy Novel Outline

 Outlining your fantasy novel will be similar to any outline you’ve created in the past — for other books or your English Lit class.
-(Check out this other Authority Pub article for more information on outlining your novel.)

 The key difference here is thinking ahead to determine whether or not your fantasy book will be a standalone or part of a trilogy or tetralogy.